Bhuyashi/Kmeans/README.md

 The result after 2-5 iteration are shown above.
 It can be seen that the centroids' position almost stabilises after 4th iteration.

-### Run-2
+### Run-2 (k = 5)

 <p align="center">
   <img width="400" src="images/random1.png">
   <img width="400" src="images/first1.png">
 </p>

-The inital positions of the centroids are too close compared to the amount of spread in the data.
-By the end of the iterations, the spread is fully captured by the centroid positions.
+From the data it appears that 4 clusters should be sufficient, but with k equal to 5, one more cluster is squeezed in (green one).

 <p align="center">
   <img src="images/second1.png" width="300" />